AOMediaCodec/av1-spec/annex.a.levels.md

 TODO there is currently no syntax element that specifies if the tier is high or not.

-TODO there are 32 levels but the seq_level_idx syntax element is only 4 bits long.

 The level defines variables as specified in the following tables:

 | Level  | MaxPicSize | MaxHSize  | MaxVSize  | MaxDisplayRate | MaxDecodeRate